madanyn3/madanyn3.github.io/hobbies.md

 Here is what I would like the world to believe I do in my free time (which may or may not exist, open the box to figure out 🐱📦).

 ## Music 🎧
 I generally like soulful and lofi songs, typically with a good amount of guitar and piano.
 My playlists would only partially agree.
+They know that [I put my armor on to show you how strong I am](https://music.youtube.com/watch?v=cfhwSpSDA9c).

 ## TV shows and movies 🎦
 I prefer to watch light TV shows, generally sitcoms.
 My taste in movies is a total contrast, I like movies with a strong story line, typically with some amount of drama and a twist.